saadah7/Vellum/README.md

 🛡️ Data Sovereignty & Privacy
 Vellum is built for absolute privacy.
 All inference happens locally on your machine.
 No design drafts or client strategies are ever uploaded to a 3rd-party cloud server.

 Developed by the Vellum Team.
-Architecture for Intentional Design.
+Architecture for Intentional Design saad abdul hakeem